Legal Solutions for

 MARITAL AGREEMENTS

 Marital agreements are a topic that many couples are hesitant to breach.
 Some don’t even think to discuss them at all.
 For some, they hesitate for fear of offending their significant other.
 For others, it’s the presumption that marital agreements are for other people, not for them.
 However, you and your partner shouldn’t dismiss the conversation altogether.
-Instead, take some time to learn more about how a prenuptial or postnuptial agreement can actually work in your favor.
-Marital agreements are used in the context of people getting married.
-Sometimes they are in the context of people who are already married but need to allocate their assets for the termination of their marriage by death.
-This is intended to simplify asset allocation at death, and to work with the estate plan – will, trust, etc.
+While the stereotype of a marital agreement carries some negative connotations, there are actually benefits to having a marital agreement in place.

 When clients come to attorney Vance E. Hendrix to learn more about marital agreements, he reminds them that these documents aren’t about planning for the worst.
-They are about learning where your finances stand both individually and together.
-In addition, they are also about establishing a clear-cut plan as a team.
+They are about learning where your finances stand, both individually and together.
+They are also about establishing a clear-cut plan as a team.
 Finally, they are about protecting yourselves from whatever curveballs life may throw at you later on.

 PRENUPTIAL AGREEMENTS

-Despite the evolution of the prenuptial agreement, the term still holds a certain social stigma.
+Despite the evolution of the prenuptial agreement, popular culture has given it a negative connotation.
 This negative association is caused by a few common misconceptions about prenups, such as these:

 - “People only get prenups when they think they’re going to divorce”